SOM-Research/uncertain-ocl/README.md

 UML diagrams can be annotated with OCL (Object Constraint Language) constraints that describe the business logic and the integrity constraints of the system being designed.
-Nevertheless, sometimes designers are uncertain about these should constraints should be defined.
+Nevertheless, sometimes designers are uncertain about how these constraints should be defined.
 Maybe they don't have enough information, maybe there are alternative definitions or maybe they want to postpone the decision until a later stage of the design.